-Minnesota is a state of (many more than) 10,000 lakes.
-It has incredible natural beauty, affordable living, and great job opportunities.
-Buying a home there makes perfect sense, but when should you buy?
+Minnesota is the state of (many more than) 10,000 lakes.
+The natural beauty, affordable living, and job opportunities draw in buyers, but when's the best time to buy?
 And how do you get the best deal?
-Find out below.
+It all comes down to your priorities.

-For example, this year listing prices for homes in Minnesota were lowest in January.
+In recent years, listing prices for homes in Minnesota were lowest in January.
 On average, homes were $21,257 less expensive.
 While in August — the month with the highest prices — the listing prices were $7,937 more than the annual average.

 5.4% lower than average